uic-cs361/cs361-website/docs/homeworks/homework5.md

 Grading will be done automatically using a script.
-We will publish this script after grading has completed; you are responsible for writing your own test cases. **Publicly sharing valid testing scripts with other students will earn extra credit in the course**.
+We will publish this script after grading has completed; you are responsible for writing your own test cases. **Publicly sharing valid testing scripts with other students will earn extra credit in the course**. -->

 ## How to run your program
 There are two ways to run and test your code:
-1. Use <Link to={frontMatter.student_ports_link}>this spreadsheet</Link> to find your port
+1. If you use `systemsX` to develope your code: Use <Link to={frontMatter.student_ports_link}>this spreadsheet</Link> to find your port number, which is unique to you in order to avoid collisions.
+You **must** use this port number to run the webserver on `systemsX`.
-   number, which is unique to you in order to avoid collisions.
-Use this port number to run the webserver on `systemsX`.
+2. If you use devcontainer: The `devcontainer.json` has settings to forward a port from the container to your local machine.
+Currently this port is set to `5000`.
-2. The `devcontainer.json` has settings to forward a port from the container to your local machine.
    If you wish to change the forwarded port, you can change the port number in line `"forwardPorts": [<port-number>]`.
 You can also ctrl+click on the http link that is printed to the console to open up a browser to that link.